Everything You Need to Know About Gardening in Raised Beds

-Gardener's Supply offers a wide range of raised beds, from aluminum corner kits for which you supply your own lumber, to complete raised bed kits in cedar, composite wood, recycled plastic and galvanized steel.
-You can also consider elevated raised beds, for no-bend gardening.
+Gardener's Supply offers a wide range of raised beds, from DIY-style raised beds, to complete kits for beds made of cedar, composite wood, recycled plastic, and galvanized steel.
+You can also consider elevated raised beds for no-bend gardening.

 Raised beds range in height, starting at about 6".
 In general, the more soil depth that's available to your plants, the more freely their roots will grow.
 More soil also holds more moisture, so a deeper raised bed will require less frequent watering.